ayushsharma-1/AI-fitness-app/Assignment/README.md

 ## Usage
 - Open http://localhost:3000
 - Fill the form and click "Generate Plan".
-The server will call Gemini AI to create a personalized plan.
+The server will call Groq AI to create a personalized plan.
 - Use Play buttons to hear the plan (Murf AI required).
 - Generate exercise/food images via the Generate image control.
 - Export PDF using Export PDF button.